vippsas/node-sdk/README.md

-# vipps-node
+# Vipps Node.js SDK

-The official Vipps Javascript SDK for the Checkout and Epayment APIs.
+The official Vipps JavaScript SDK for the Checkout and ePayment APIs.

 **Features**